OpenZeppelin/openzeppelin-contracts/.changeset/wild-beds-visit.md

 'openzeppelin-solidity': major
 ---

-`GovernorStorage`: new governor extensions that stores the proposal details onchain.
-This replaces the old GovernorCompatibilityBravo module for proposal enumerability.
+`GovernorStorage`: Added a new governor extension that stores the proposal details in storage, with an interface that operates on `proposalId`, as well as proposal enumerability.
+This replaces the old `GovernorCompatibilityBravo` module.